rhsgsa/hybrid-cloud-coolstore/f5/README.md

 # Troubleshooting

-Once the new sites (clusters) have been regsistered and confirmed you should see the following:
+Once the new sites (clusters) have been registered and confirmed you should see the following:

 ```
 $ oc get po -n ves-system